syncfusion-content/asp.netwebforms-docs/aspnet/Gantt/Working-time-range.md

 ## Highlight working time range

-Highlight the working time range with background color by using the `DayWorkingTime.Background` property.
+Highlight the working time range with a background color by using the `DayWorkingTime.Background` property.
 You can highlight the non-working time ranges in a day.
 To do this, set the `HighlightNonWorkingTime` property to `true`.
 To customize the non-working time background, use the `NonWorkingBackground` property.

 The following code snippet explains how to define the working time range with background in Gantt.